clopez/revolt/README.md

 sudo apt-get install python-gobject python3-gi libwebkit2gtk-4.0
 ```

-Now you should be able to launch Revolt from the GNOME Shell.
+Now you should be able to launch Slavolt from the GNOME Shell.

 ### Upgrading